Fair Settlement Fair Settlement

 The project started with a simple observation: insurance carriers already run every injury claim through internal AI valuation tools like Colossus, ClaimsNet, and Guidewire, which nudge adjusters toward low offers.
 Claimants, on the other side of the table, had nothing comparable.
 Their only options were a generic multiplier calculator that spat out a single number, or a lead-generation site that asked for their phone number and sold it to three law firms for $200 each.

 By late 2025, frontier reasoning models from Anthropic and Google had become capable enough to actually analyze case facts instead of just running a fixed formula.
 That is what this site runs on.
-When you fill out the calculator, your inputs are analyzed by Claude Sonnet 4.5 and, for medical records and photo evidence, Gemini 2.5 Pro.
+When you fill out the calculator, your inputs are analyzed by frontier AI models from Anthropic and Google.
 The AI applies the same multiplier method adjusters use, weighs injury severity, treatment duration, permanency, jurisdiction, comparative fault, and evidence strength, and returns a defensible settlement range, a draft demand letter, a phone script for the adjuster call, and a full written analysis.
 All of it free, no account required.

 Our written content, state pages, methodology page, and blog articles are drafted with AI assistance and then reviewed by a human editor against primary sources (state statutes, published court opinions, CDC and OSHA data, Insurance Research Council reports) before publication.
 We disclose this workflow openly in our Editorial Policy and in our Disclaimer.
 Nothing on this site is legal advice, and we never create an attorney-client relationship.
 For case-specific guidance, talk to a licensed attorney in your state.